comfies/custard/README.md

 # description

 custard is a manual tiling window manager for the X windowing system.
-It arranges windows in a grid and allows the user to modify which cells of the grid each window takes up.
+Users configure a grid size and create geometries that windows are sized after.

 custard is based on [2bwm](https://github.com/venam/2bwm), [swm](https://github.com/dcat/swm), [subtle](https://subtle.subforge.org/),